 COVID-19: Managing Anxiety and Emotional Well-Being

-Due to the school district closures related to COVID-19, the Sacramento County Office of Education (SCOE) is providing a collection of enrichment resources as a public service for students, families, and school districts.
+Due to the school district closures related to COVID-19, the Sacramento County Office of Education (SCOE) developed a collection of enrichment resources as a public service for students, families, and school districts.
 During this time of uncertainty, it is especially critical to take care of your own mental health and well-being in order to care for others.

 Check in with yourself frequently:

 - What is my level of anxiety?

 - What can I do to help myself cope?

 - Do I need a break from media exposure?

 - What can I do to promote my own sense of safety?